Vyral/base-template/_posts/2020-03-09-3-renovations-to-help-you-sell-your-home.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Boosting curb appeal, repainting, and targeting the bathroom and restroom are things sellers can do.
+<p style="text-align: center;"><em>Boosting curb appeal, repainting, and targeting the kitchen and bathrooms are the best things sellers can do to raise their home's value.
 Here’s why.</em></p>

 Here are three things you can focus on to sell your home quicker and for more money:&nbsp;

 **1\.
-Curb appeal.** This can get you more money than just about anything else, because when buyers drive by the house, they’ll either be enticed, unimpressed, or turned off.&nbsp;
+Curb appeal.** This can get you more money than just about anything else, because when buyers drive by the house, they’ll either be turned off, unimpressed, or enticed.&nbsp;

 Exterior paint is relatively inexpensive, and adding a fresh coat of it is a great way to spruce things up.
 While you’re at it, add some fresh mulch to the lawn and garden and clear away dead, soggy leaves.
 Coming off the heels of winter, we may not have a lot of decent days to work with, but these outdoor projects are worth planning.&nbsp;